DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 ### Expose Lambda Functions with API Gateway

-We have our Lambda functions created, but at the moment they are of not much use to our Serverless Stories app.
+We have our Lambda functions created, but at the moment they are of little use to our Serverless Stories app.
 We cannot access them outside the AWS ecosystem.
 Let's change that by exposing our functions via the AWS API Gateway service.
 API Gateway allows us to expose our Lambda functions and access them over HTTP like any other RESTful API.

 For our purposes, we will create an API that exposes two routes.
 The first will be the `/subscribe` route which will be accessed via a POST request.
 The second, `/subscribers` will be accessed via a GET request, but will only be accessible by an authorized user.
 We'll start by building our `/subscribe` route.